-- If you wish to join the LTC regime for the year ending 31 March 2024, you must file your application to IRD by 31 March 2023. - If you wish to revoke your LTC election for the year ending 31 March 2024, you must file your application to IRD by 31 March 2023. - There can be significant tax implications of electing to join or exit the LTC regime and advice should be obtained. - There are restrictions on who can be an owner (directly or indirectly), how many owners are allowed, how much foreign-sourced income can be earned if the LTC is more than 50% owned by non-residents, and what distributions can be made by trust owners.
+If you wish to join the LTC regime for the year ending 31 March 2025, you must file your application to IRD by 31 March 2024.
+If you wish to revoke your LTC election for the year ending 31 March 2025, you must file your application to IRD by 31 March 2024.

+Significant tax implications may arise when electing to join or exit the LTC regime.
+Restrictions exist on who can be an owner (directly or indirectly), how many owners are allowed, how much foreign-sourced income can be earned if the LTC is more than 50% owned by non-residents, and what distributions can be made by trust owners.
+Advice should be obtained.